arehbein-git/ppTag/README.md

 ## Docker Container

 You can use the provided docker file and docker-compose to run ppTag inside docker.
-The Container needs to Volumes.
+The Container needs two Volumes.
 One for the photos and the second for the app.
 This way it is easy to make changes to the files (config)